prutar11/CodeCoverageDotCover/README.md

 Once dotnet cli is installed on your computer, open Command Prompt and enter the below command: dotnet tool install --global JetBrains.dotCover.CommandLineTools --version 2023.3.0

-Enter the below command in Command Prompt to configure the report:
+Enter the below command in Command Prompt to configure the report.
+If it fails setup an environment variable or browse to path of the dotnet-dotCover.exe file on your computer:

-dotnet-dotCover.exe dotnet --output=<path on computer where you would like to output the report>\AppCoverageReport.xml --ReportType=XML -- test "<path to test project on your computer>\Test.csproj"
+dotnet-dotCover.exe dotnet --output=&lt;path on computer where you would like to output the report&gt;\AppCoverageReport.xml --ReportType=XML -- test "&lt;path to test project on your computer&gt;\Test.csproj"

 Code coverage will be output to --output path specified in above command.